Nevada Policy’s Opinions on 2023 Bills

 SB47: Public Education Employee Working Conditions Task Force

 Why We Oppose It: Section 2, which allows school districts to purchase housing for employees, is far outside the scope of the government’s proper role and does nothing to address the causes of the housing crisis.
-Rather than have the government step in and outbid private citizens in the marketplace- adding to the demand-side pressures on the housing market- the state should remove barriers that prevent more housing supply from entering the market.
-Nevada will not subsidize its way out of the house crisis.
+Rather than have the government step in and outbid private citizens in the marketplace – adding to the demand-side pressures on the housing market – the state should remove barriers that prevent more housing supply from entering the market.
+Nevada will not subsidize its way out of its housing crisis.

 SB49: Adopts California Car Emission Standards for Nevada